 Thomas’s body was brought back from London to Nottingham where he was buried at the General Cemetery, after a short and very simple service, in the same vault as that of his wife, on the hill side close under the cemetery chapel.

-Matilda married widower James Alexander Barker, an Ilkeston butcher, in January 1841.
+The next child recalled by Adeline is “Mrs. Baker” is also recalled by Adeline but this is perhaps a misprint ?
+She would be daughter Matilda, born on November 25th 1818, who married widower James Alexander Barker, an Ilkeston butcher, on New Year’s Day of 1841.
 She continued to live in Ilkeston until her death at 1 North Street in February 1889, aged 70.

-Alexander married Sarah Levers, daughter of Kensington framework knitter Richard and Hannah in April 1841, worked in the lace trade, whilst living at Kensington and then Anchor Row before moving to Nottingham in the 1850’s.
+Born on May 4th 1821, son Alexander married Sarah Levers, daughter of Kensington framework knitter Richard and Hannah, on April 18th 1841, He too worked in the lace trade, whilst living at Kensington and then Anchor Row before moving to Nottingham in the 1850’s.

 Eight years later Alexander married dressmaker spinster Ellen Hopewell.

-Maria died in 1827, aged three years and nine months.
+The last child, Maria was born on November 3rd 1823 and died in February 1827, aged three years and nine months.

-The name of the house may be derived from the maiden name of Ann Fritchley, wife of farmer and butcher William, whose family had interests in Dodson Croft in Burr Lane up to 1858.
+The name of Dodson House may be derived from the maiden name of Ann Fritchley, wife of farmer and butcher William, whose family had interests in Dodson Croft in Burr Lane up to 1858.